Medical error: Human factors and ergonomics

 Cognitive errors commonly encountered in medicine were initially identified by psychologists Amos Tversky and Daniel Kahneman in the early 1970s.
-Jerome Groopman, author of How Doctors Think, says these are "cognitive pitfalls", biases which cloud our logic.
-For example, a practitioner may overvalue the first data encountered, skewing their thinking.
-Another example may be where the practitioner recalls a recent or dramatic case that quickly comes to mind, coloring the practitioner's judgement.
-Another pitfall is where stereotypes may prejudice thinking.
+Jerome Groopman, author of How Doctors Think, described "cognitive pitfalls", biases which cloud logic.
+For example, a practitioner may overvalue the first data encountered, recall a recent or dramatic case that quickly comes to mind, or have their thinking prejudiced due to stereotypes.
 Pat Croskerry describes clinical reasoning as an interplay between intuitive, subconscious thought (System 1) and deliberate, conscious rational consideration (System 2).
-In this framework, many cognitive errors reflect over-reliance on System 1 processing, although cognitive errors may also sometimes involve System 2.
+In this framework, many cognitive errors reflect over-reliance on System 1 processing, although they may also sometimes involve System 2.

-Sleep deprivation has also been cited as a contributing factor in medical errors.
+Physician well-being has also been recommended as an indicator of healthcare quality given its association with patient safety outcomes.
+For example, sleep deprivation has been cited as a contributing factor in medical errors.
 One study found that being awake for over 24 hours caused medical interns to double or triple the number of preventable medical errors, including those that resulted in injury or death.
 The risk of car crash after these shifts increased by 168%, and the risk of near miss by 460%.
-Interns admitted falling asleep during lectures, during rounds, and even during surgeries.
-Night shifts are associated with worse surgeon performance during laparoscopic surgeries.
+Interns admitted to falling asleep during lectures, during rounds, and even during surgeries.
+One study found that night shifts are associated with worse surgeon performance during laparoscopic surgeries.